Transport and Driving in Ireland

 Driving in Ireland

 Dublin’s roads are among Europe's safest and drivers outside the city are generally courteous.
 It is not necessary for expats living in cities such as Dublin, Cork and Galway to have a car, however.
-All have public transport networks and are easy enough to navigate on foot.
+All have extensive public transport networks and are easy enough to navigate on foot.

 Cycling in Ireland